Circular walk from Cubert to St Piran's Round

 Treamble was recorded in 1316 as Taranbol.
 This is from the Cornish words for "thunder" and "pool" or "pit".
 There are now no obvious landscape features that can be matched-up to work out the origin of this.
 Although "thunder pit" seems like it could be a mining or quarrying reference, the industrial-scale mining that was carried out here took place many centuries after the name was recorded.
 There is a small stream at the bottom of the valley which has likely been altered substantially by mining activity and building a railway so it's possible that in Early Mediaeval times there was a small waterfall with a plunge pool.

-25. Bear right onto the track indicated by the red waymark arrow and follow this to reach a junction of tracks by a cottage with a waymark post.
+25. Bear right onto the stony track leading downhill and follow this to reach a junction of tracks by a cottage.

 Quite a bit of iron mining activity occurred here during Victorian times.
 A tramway passed over the track here and Great Retallack Mine was situated part-way along the track.
 Further along was Treamble Mine.